This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent the spread of H1N1 influenza:

 - Clean shared items with a germ-killing cleaner.
 Clean table surfaces, doorknobs, and light switches.
-Do not let your child share towels, silverware, and dishes with people who are sick.
+Do not let your child share towels, silverware, and dishes with anyone.
 Wash bed sheets, towels, silverware, and dishes with soap and hot water.

 - Wear a mask over your mouth and nose when you are near your sick child.